 Instead, coaches invited him to help train other boxers, but this was unsatisfying to him.
 His mother, in particular, felt sorry for him.
 “My son is very naïve,” she said.
 “He has nose bleeds after sparring.”

 But his dream proved more resilient than his physical limitations.
 Wang Qiang was determined to face his challenges no matter what; boxing, he believed, was his fate.
 He simply had to continue pursuing his dream.
-In 2006, when he was 21 and had developed excellent boxing techniques, ...To read the full article, login or become a member --- it's free! by Feng Huan
+In 2006, when he was 21 and had developed excellent boxing techniques, he was officially hired as a coach for the Tianjin Elong Boxing Team.
+With his father’s help in 2007, he opened a boxing club after he graduated from a vocational school.
+Two years later, after his club became well known, he challenged the Olympic boxing champion Zou Shiming online.

 This story is part of a series of articles published as an exclusive editorial exchange between China Press for People with Disabilities & Spring Breeze and ABILITY Magazine.